Based in Taipei

 Little Green Guide: The Kind and Curious Mindset

 Being kind to our planet takes small incremental changes.
 (Not that radical changes aren’t good, they are just rare.)
-Here are some stuff I have learn from friends that may be useful to people looking to be more green.
-You are encouraged to interpret these tips however you like and figure out what work for your lifestyle.
+Here is some stuff I have learned from friends that may be useful to people looking to be more green.
+You are encouraged to interpret these tips however you like and figure out what works for your lifestyle.
 Being green is not just kind, but cheap (I will explain why) and good for you!

-Before your acquire something, think about how you will use it to its full potential and responsibly dispose of (or better yet, compost).
+Before you acquire something, think about how you will use it to its full potential and responsibly dispose of (or better yet, compost).
 If you do not have a way to get rid of it responsibly, look for alternatives.
-Is this something you can get second hand?
+Is this something you can get second-hand?
 Do-It-Myself?
 Are there recycling depots for this product?
 Do you need it at all?
-Thinking end-to-end allow you to look at your effort more holistically and focus on areas you can contribute the most.
+Thinking end-to-end allows you to look at your effort more holistically and focus on areas you can contribute the most.

 Make, Grow, Eat Your Own

 Gardening is a great hobby that compliments many green initiatives.
 Start with growing from your veggie scraps or herbs.
 It may seem like you can only garnish your soup or have an occasional salad but let it slowly blossom into a garden that suits your lifestyle.
 Composting is also a great way to get rid of food residue and paper packaging.
 If gardening is not your thing, it’s ok!
 Visit a local market and buy seasonal produce that has a lower carbon footprint.